 If you really want to pay your mortgage with Airbnb, your best bet is to consider a whole-home listing for certain big events.

 For instance, we live in Indianapolis, the city of the Indy 500.
 Things get insane around here on 500 weekend, and we don’t like to be in town, anyway.
-So, we’re planning to rent out our whole home, which can easily sleep 10+ people.
+So, we’re planning to list our whole home, which can easily sleep 10+ people.
 For the weekend, we expect to make anywhere from $3,000 to $5,000!
 A couple of weekends like this could pay our mortgage payments for most of the year.

 You can list both a single room and your whole house, as long as you’re careful to maintain their separate calendars.
 We’ll be listing our whole house, but only making it available for a few select weekends through the year.
 When the whole house is available, we’ll black out the calendar on the single room so that it can’t be booked.

 Again, if you opt for a whole-house listing, check the local market to get familiar with pricing and amenities.
-And consider tacking on a cleaning fee and deposit to protect yourself (and possibly hire professional cleaners!) when your whole home is rented out.
+And consider tacking on a cleaning fee and deposit to protect yourself (and possibly hire professional cleaners!) when your whole home is listed.

 Be sure to take taxes into account

 The process of claiming Airbnb income on your taxes is so complicated that H&R Block put out a whole Airbnb Host Reporting Guide in 2015, complete with several flowcharts.
-The guide includes information about where to report your rental activity, which depends on the services you’ve provided to guests and how often you rented the property.
-It also includes a flowchart to determine whether your rental is a passive income activity.
+The guide includes information about where to report your income, which depends on the services you’ve provided to guests and how often you booked the property.
+It also includes a flowchart to determine whether your listing is a passive income activity.